 “Avrille!
 You look absolutely smashing!” she gushed.
 Then, as if only just realising I was there as well, she said rather stiffly, “Oh.
 Good evening, Severus.
 Fancy seeing you here.”
 I stood and gave a curt nod and tried not to watch how Avrille’s eyes were shining in the light like the magical stars above.

-“You just have to come try the punch.
+“You just have to come and try the punch.
 It’s positively divine!”
-Lavinia continued, pointing to the opposite side of the room where a refreshment table was being plundered quickly by a group of ravenous seventh year Hufflepuff boys who had come stag.
+Lavinia continued, pointing to the opposite side of the room, where a refreshment table was being plundered by a group of ravenous seventh-year Hufflepuff boys who had come stag.
 Lavinia pulled Avrille up and wrapped an arm around her waist.
-While dragging Avrille away with her, I heard Lavinia state rather loudly, “When I saw you stuck with Severus I just had to come rescue you.
+While dragging Avrille away with her, I heard Lavinia state rather loudly, and I’m sure not because of the volume of the music, “When I saw you stuck with Severus, I just had to come rescue you.
 What a bore!
 Don’t feel like you have to keep him company.”

-Avrille turned and gave me an apologetic smile before being led off to the punch bowl.
-With a heavy sigh, I sat back down, trying to come to terms with the fact that even my own colleagues thought me a hopeless case.
-Just like they all expected, I would spend the entire evening sitting here in the corner, much like what probably would have happened if I had ever bothered to attend one of these as a student myself.
+Avrille turned and gave me a discreet, apologetic smile before being led off to the punch bowl.
+With a heavy sigh, I sat back down, reminding myself that even my own colleagues thought me a hopeless case.
+Just like they all expected, I would undoubtedly spend the entire evening sitting here in the corner, much like what probably would have happened if I had ever bothered to attend one of these as a student myself.

 The music was so horrendously manic I wondered how anyone was dancing to it at all.
-Yet some were, most surprisingly Pomona and Francis Kettleburn who were trying to manage a frantic jitter-bug.
-The sight was comical due to Francis’ wooden leg, but also a bit charming.
-I wondered if those two had ever gotten together outside of the professional capacity.
-My thoughts were interrupted by the arrival of a lurid pink shape that had appeared suddenly on my right.
+Yet some were, most surprisingly Pomona and Francis Kettleburn, who were trying to manage a frantic jitter-bug.
+The sight was comical due to Francis’s wooden leg, but also a bit charming.
+I wondered if those two had ever got together outside of the professional capacity.
+Perhaps my unconscious was just trying to invent some plausible instances of inter-staff relations, to make me feel like my own secret desires were slightly less inappropriate.
+My thoughts were interrupted by noticing a lurid pink shape that had appeared suddenly on my right.

 “Are you fancying dancing with anyone tonight?”
 Lockhart asked, trying to sound innocent, but the slurring of his words wasn’t helping.